Mobile Sports Massage In York – Expert Therapy At Home

 Anatomical diagram of neck and shoulder muscles, including the trapezius and levator scapulae, used in clinical sports massage in York.

-Whether we are sitting or standing, at home or at work, we are frequently looking down at a screen.
+Whether you are sitting or standing, at home or at work, you are frequently looking down at a screen.
 This could be your laptop, your phone, your ipad or your TV.
 This puts an unnatural strain on the muscles of your neck and shoulders which can lead to stiffness and poor posture.
-Combining this with stress and heavy lifting or exercise can leave you in constant pain that goes on to cause other problems.
-These can include headaches, jaw pain or insomnia, or it could progress into lower back problems too.
+Combining this with stress and heavy lifting or exercise can leave you in constant pain that goes on to cause other problems, such as headaches, jaw pain, insomnia, or it could progress into lower back problems too.

-Fix Headaches With A Sports Massage For Neck And Shoulders
+How I Fix Headaches With A Sports Massage

-While there are many things that can trigger a headache, one of the most common is tension in the muscles of your upper back, shoulders and neck.
-In turn this causes tension across your scalp and forehead.
+While there are many things that can trigger a headache, one of the most common I see is tight muscles in your upper back, shoulders and neck which in turn can cause tension across your scalp and forehead.
 The usual culprits for this are poor posture and stress.
-A neck and shoulder massage can relax tight muscles in your neck allowing the head to be held in the correct position.
+By massaging your neck and shoulders I relax the tight muscles in your neck allowing your head to be held in the correct position.
 This has also been shown to help reduce the severity and intensity of tension headaches and migraines, or even prevent them altogether.

 Sports Massage For Stress And Anxiety